Rulia (github): une vie polyamoureuse entre R et Julia

 Règle 6:

-: fonctionnement de jl()
+jl+: fonctionnement de jl()-

 if

-function, it is then converted to ajlfunction
+jl()returns ajuliafunction, it is then converted to ajlfunctionthat can be executed withinR -

 when calling a

-is applied implicitly to arguments.
+jlfunction, in afriendly manner,jl()is applied implicitly to arguments.

 R> jl(sin) sin (generic function with 14 methods) R> class(jl(sin)) [1] "typeof(sin)" "jlfunction" R> jl(sin)(13) # conversion R -> julia 0.4201670368266409 R> jl(sin)(`13`) # no conversion 0.4201670368266409 R> jl(`sqrt β +`) sqrt β (+) R> class(jl(`sqrt β +`)) [1] "ComposedFunction{typeof(sqrt), typeof(+)}" "jlfunction" R> jl(`sqrt β +`)(3, 6) 3.0